A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 This example is tailored to a specific job description, includes relevant keywords, and connects the applicant’s experience to the company’s goals.

-Tips for writing an effective objective for a resume
+What are some tips for writing an effective objective for a resume?

-If a resume objective is right for your situation, here are some simple tips to help you write one that works:
+If a resume objective is right for your situation, here are some things you need to know so you can write one that works:

 Aim for 1–2 sentences that quickly highlight who you are, what you want, and what you bring to the role.